iamoen28/janken/README.md

 About the project
-In this project, I need to create a Rock Paper Scissor game in JavaScript.
+A simple Rock Paper Scissors game from The Odin Project Curriculum.